anquanscan/sec-tools/README.md

 [toh](https://github.com/EtherDream/toh): TCP over HTTP. 隐藏网站的管理服务
 [linux-privilege-escalation](https://github.com/rexpository/linux-privilege-escalation): Scripted Linux Privilege Escalation for the CVE-2022-0847 "Dirty Pipe" vulnerability
 [LP3](https://github.com/iamrohitsuthar/LP3): SPPU BE COMP LP3 Codes - Machine Learning (ML) and Information and Cyber Security (ICS)
 [Ultimate-Hacker-Roadmap](https://github.com/Kennyslaboratory/Ultimate-Hacker-Roadmap): Don't know what to focus on to become a Penetration Tester..?
 This is the BEST roadmap for becoming a modern penetration tester.
 Everything you need to know to land a paying job, categorized in 5 skill levels.
+[Omnispray](https://github.com/0xZDH/Omnispray): Modular Enumeration and Password Spraying Framework